rubelhosainsqa/API_Automation_Testing/README.md

-# REST API automation testing by using
+# REST API automation testing by using Robot Framework

 ## Overview
-This project provides automated testing for various API endpoints to ensure they meet expected behavior.  to validate the functionality, performance, and reliability of APIs.
+This project provides automated testing for various API endpoints to ensure they meet expected behavior.
+Mainly I tried to operate the API CRUD operation with test assertion and also validate the functionality, performance, and reliability of APIs.

 ## Prerequisites
 - Python 3.12 or later